Central Region: Beadmaker, 32, hangs herself at Assin Paalaam

 The deceased is said to be the senior among the twin sisters and an expert in bead-making.

-A team of police officers at the district police command in Assin Fosu, upon hearing the news, rushed to the scene and took the body to the St. Francis Xavier Hospital Mortuary in Assin Fosu for preservation and autopsy.
+A team of police officers at the district police command in Assin Fosu upon hearing the news rushed to the scene, removed the body, and sent it to the St. Francis Xavier Hospital Mortuary in Assin Fosu for preservation and autopsy.

 Investigations have commenced to unravel the mystery behind the alleged suicide.